-On March 1, commencing at 12:00 p.m. for approximately 1 hour and 20 minutes, Mr. Taro Kono, Minister for Foreign Affairs, held a meeting with H.E.
-Mrs. Isabel Cecilia de Saint Malo de Alvarado, Vice-President and Minister of Foreign Affairs of the Republic of Panama, who is visiting Japan as an official guest of the Ministry of Foreign Affairs.
+On September 26, commencing at 11:05 a.m., for approximately 15 minutes, Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a meeting with H.E.
+Ms. Erika MOUYNES, Minister of Foreign Affairs of Panama, who is visiting Japan to attend the State Funeral for former Prime Minister Abe.
 The overview of the meeting is as follows.

 - At the outset, Minister Hayashi expressed his gratitude for the visit of Minister Mouynes to attend the State Funeral, and stated that he would like to deepen discussions on bilateral relations and global challenges building on the diplomatic legacy inherited from former Prime Minister Abe, touching upon the friendly bilateral relations between Japan and Panama.
 In response, Minister Mouynes expressed her deep condolences on the passing of former Prime Minister Abe, stating that this visit to Japan was in conformity with the instructions of President Cortizo, and expressed her gratitude for the generous support by former Prime Minister Abe to Panama.
 Minister Mouynes also reiterated her intention to continue to strengthen Japan-Panama relations.

 - Minister Hayashi noted that Japan is a major user of the Panama Canal, a key junction of international maritime transportation, and requested continuance of close consultation on the importance of safe and stable operations of the Panama Canal and in securing a favorable environment for its use.